umd-mith/unbind/README.md

 ## Command Line

-When you install you will get a command line program `tei2sc` which you can pass the path to a TEI file and the URI you'd like to use for the manifest, and it will print out a Shared Canvas document as JSON-LD:
+When you install you will get a command line program `unbind` which you can pass the path to a TEI file and the URI you'd like to use for the manifest, and it will print out a Shared Canvas document as JSON-LD: